 - Questions about SPH academic digital accessibility strategy: Dr. Elizabeth Wattenberg (watte004@umn.edu)

-- Questions about making your course accessible or to schedule a course accessibility consult: Office of E-Learning Services (sphels@umn.edu)
+- Questions about Canvas and accessibility: Office of E-Learning Services (sphels@umn.edu)